Game Analysis and Design

 - Collect survey data during playtests

-- Design a game through iterative prototyping and playtesting
+- Design a print-and-play game through iterative prototyping and playtesting

 - Weekly readings & writing assignments